AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

    - Select one or more organizations.
    - Define a date range.
    - Filter by event name.
-   - You can combine filters to narrow results, such as viewing events from the last seven days for a specific organization.
+   - Combine filters to narrow results, such as viewing events from the last seven days for a specific organization.

    ![audit-logs](assets/audit-logs.png)